Goal 2: An Inclusive Movement

 - The Kali’uokapa’akai Collective is working to reframe historic preservation from a Native Hawaiian perspective by elevating the voices of Native Hawaiians in making decisions around stewarding Hawai’i’s ancestral places and raising awareness of the importance of intangible heritage.

 - Landmarks Illinois completed an organizational reassessment for their 50th anniversary that resulted in a new set of guiding principles for how they do their work, including an intentional focus on diversity and inclusion in leadership, the board, staff and program delivery.
+In 2023, Landmarks Illinois published “The Relevancy Guidebook,” which identifies the field’s current challenges, presents ways to make it more just, equitable, and accessible; and provides actionable solutions to enhance the field’s relevance in a changing world.

 - In June of 2020, the Los Angeles Conservancy published a Statement on Diversity, Equity and Inclusion that acknowledges the persistence of systemic racism in historic preservation and includes seven specific pledges outlining ways that their organization will strive to do better in this area and be antiracist.